blackcolver88/Frontend-development/README.md

 # Frontend development
- The projects that are only based on html css and js
+ This project is based on html css and js